 This course reviews the major philosophic developments of education through research of the key components of education in a democracy and reflection on the power of the educational process in personal, social, mental, and spiritual development.
 The student will be encouraged to reflect on their own developmental journey and how they can help others research their potential for success and societal improvement.
 The student will explore the Philosophy of Education endorsed by the Association of Christian Schools International (ACSI).
 This aspect of the course will prepare the student for an initial credential with ACSI.
-(Prerequisites: TEDUIDI or 2 CEDU concentration courses)
+This is a writing intensive course and has the WPA imbedded.
+(Prerequisites: TEDU101 or 2 CEDU concentration courses)